twilight07/mcp-unity/README.md

 <summary><span style="font-size: 1.1em; font-weight: bold;">Building the Node.js Server</span></summary>

 The MCP Unity server is built using Node.js .
 It requires to compile the TypeScript code to JavaScript in the `build` directory.
-To build the server, open a terminal and:
+This process is automatically handled by the Unity Editor when you click on "Start Server", but if you want to build it manually, you can follow these steps:

+1. Open a terminal/PowerShell/Command Prompt

-1. Navigate to the Server directory:
+2. Navigate to the Server directory:
    ```bash
    cd ABSOLUTE/PATH/TO/mcp-unity/Server~
    ```

-2. Install dependencies:
+3. Install dependencies:
    ```bash
    npm install
    ```

-3. Build the server:
+4. Build the server:
    ```bash
    npm run build
    ```

-4. Run the server:
+5. Run the server:
    ```bash
    node build/index.js
    ```